wrparker/WordPressAuthDownloads/README.md

 # WordPressAuthDownloads
-PHP snippet which streams file from a localhost accessible directory to authenticated wordpress users.
+PHP snippet which streams file from a localhost-only accessible directory to authenticated wordpress users.

 ##Instructions
 * Create a directory to serve as your "secret_files" directory that the web server can access.